kevinwilde/kevinwil.de/books.md

+- **American Kingpin: The Epic Hunt for the Criminal Mastermind Behind the Silk Road** - Nick Bilton
 - **All the Sinners Bleed** - S. A. Cosby
 - **Exhalation** - Ted Chiang
 - **The Girl Who Played with Fire** - Stieg Larsson